raghavsaboo/docs.raghavsaboo.com/docs/Technical/Distributed Systems Design/Vertical and Horizontal Scaling.md

 2. **Hash-based** sharding
     - Details:
-        - uses hash function on an attribute, and mod to partition by number of shard
+        - uses hash function on an attribute
         - gives each partition a range of hashes
     - Pros:
         - uniform distribution of keys